 A Storm on Saturn

 In a strange example of synchronicity, an actual storm that occurred on the planet Saturn had an ouroboros effect.
 Where storms that occur on Earth will hit obstacles and subside, on Saturn, there are no such obstacles.
 NASA scientists observed a storm on Saturn that traveled around the entire planet unabated until it hit its tail end and sputtered out.

 Ouroboros in Judaism, Christianity, and Gnosticism

-In the Hebrew Bible, a sea serpent called the Leviathan is mentioned a number of times.
-Some historians believe he was inspired by Apep, the Egyptian snake deity who battled the sun god Ra.
+The Hebrew Bible references a sea serpent called the Leviathan a number of times.
+Some historians believe he is based on Apep, the Egyptian snake deity who battled the sun god Ra.
 Indeed, while the Leviathan is sometimes described as created by God, at other times he is portrayed as God’s arch enemy.

 The Zohar, which is a foundational piece of Kabbalistic literature, describes the Leviathan as an ouroboros – a circular serpent holding on to its tail.
 According to the Zohar, the Leviathan is a symbol for the pursuit of spiritual enlightenment – or enlightenment to defeat ignorance.

 In the 1st and 2nd centuries, a school of thought, which came to be called Gnosticism, began to reverberate in Jewish and early Christian philosophy.
 The name comes from the Greek word gnosis, which translate to knowledge or knowing.